kiryha/Houdini/README.md

 # Houdini Pipeline Toolkit

 ### Introduction
-This repository is a Houdini Pipeline Toolkit, currently at the early stages of developing.
+This repository is a Houdini Pipeline Toolkit named "EVE", currently at the early stages of developing.
-The goal is to create **out of the box VFX pipeline** for **Houdini** and **Nuke** applications under control of project management system (Ftrack or Shotgun) for a single artist or animation studio.
+The goal is to create **out of the box VFX pipeline** for **Houdini** and **Nuke** applications under control of Shotgun project management system for a single artist or animation studio.
 It is full CG oriented pipeline which can handle small tasks with just a few shots as well as huge projects like animation feature or TV series.

 The pipeline would be heavily rely on [Animation DNA](https://github.com/kiryha/AnimationDNA/wiki) structure and ideas.